 It was Tarmo Pasto, a local art educator, who brought Ramírez’s interior geographies into cultural society.
 He encouraged the artist during his lifetime, bringing materials to the humble hospital studio and introduced his draughtsmanship to artists like Wayne Thiebaud and Jim Nutt.

 Since then, Ramírez has enjoyed retrospectives at Centro Cultural Arte Contemporáneo, Mexico City (1989) and Museo Nacional Centro de Arte Reina Sofía, Madrid (2010), curated by Smithsonian director Lynne Cooke.
-He is a key artist in Kasper KÖNIG's seminal The Shadow of the Avant-Garde at the Museum Folkwang, Essen (2015) and will also be seen at The Metropolitan Museum, NYC and LACMA, LA in 2017.
+He is a key artist in Kasper KÖNIG's seminal The Shadow of the Avant-Garde at the Museum Folkwang, Essen (2015) and was also seen at LACMA, LA in 2017.

-The Gallery of Everything is proud to present a series of masterworks by this highly regarded art-ist, sourced in collaboration with the Ramírez estate.
-This inaugural UK exhibition also features the largest work ever created by the artist, which is intended for museum collections only.
+The Gallery of Everything proudly presented a series of masterworks by this highly regarded art-ist, sourced in collaboration with the Ramírez estate.
+The inaugural UK exhibition also featured the largest work ever created by the artist, which is intended for museum collections only.

 CATALOGUE OF EVERYTHING #6, THE MUSEUM OF EVERYTHING 2016